-Figure 8 shows the first part of the load process - you run the ARSLOAD program to process an input file and the Indexer that is specified to OnDemand is Xenos.
+Figure 7 shows the first part of the load process - you run the ARSLOAD program to process an input file and the Indexer that is specified to OnDemand is Xenos.

-Figure 8.
-Using the Xenos Transforms to Prepare Files for Loading and Viewing
+Figure 7.
+Using the Xenos Transform to Prepare Files for Loading and Viewing

 - 1. The process begins with your application, which is the program that generates your print data. - 2.
 The print data can be AFP, Metacode, or PCL. - 3.
-Resources are stored in resource libraries.
+Resources are stored in resource libraries, by for example, Infoprint Manager.

 - 4. You create the Parameter File, which the Xenos transform uses to locate index data in the input file, convert the input to a specified type of output file, and so forth.
-See Figure 18 on page 183 for an example of a parameter file. - 5.
+See Figure 17 on page 125 for an example of a parameter file. - 5.
 You create the Script File, which the Xenos transform uses to create the OnDemand generic index file and the other output files.
-See Figure 19 on page 185 for an example of a script file. - 6.
-The ARSLOAD program calls the Xenos transform, to index the print data, convert the input file to the specified type of output, and collect the resources (Metacode output only). - 7.
+See Figure 18 on page 127 for an example of a script file. - 6.
+The ARSLOAD program calls the Xenos transform, to index the print data, convert the input file to the specified type of output, and collect the resources. - 7.
 The Index File contains the index data that is in the OnDemand generic index format. - 8.
 The Output File contains the indexed groups of pages, also known as documents in OnDemand. - 9.
-The Resource File (Metacode output only) contains the resources that are required to view and print the converted documents.
+The Resource File contains the resources that are required to view and print the converted documents.

-Chapter 36.
+Chapter 27.
 Loading data

-Figure 9 shows the second part of the load process - the ARSLOAD program processes the files that were created by the Xenos transform.
+Figure 8 shows the second part of the load process - the ARSLOAD program processes the files that were created by the Xenos transform.

-Figure 9.
+Figure 8.
 Loading Data into OnDemand

-- The Index File contains the index data that is in the OnDemand generic index format. - 2.
+- 1. The Index File contains the index data that is in the OnDemand generic index format. - 2.
 The Output File contains the indexed groups of pages, also known as documents in OnDemand. - 3.
-The Resource File (Metacode output only) contains the resources that are required to view and print the documents.
+The Resource Files contains the resources that are required to view and print the documents.

 - 4. You create the application group parameters, which include the database and storage management information that the ARSLOAD program uses to process the input files.
 For example, the database fields that you define for the application group will hold the index field values that the Xenos transform extracted from the original print data. - 5.
 You create the application parameters, which include the type of data and the indexer information that the ARSLOAD program uses to process the input files.
-For example, on the View Information page in the application, specify the type of data that will be stored in OnDemand, that is, the output from the Xenos transform (AFP, Metacode, or PDF); on the Indexing Information page, specify Xenos as the indexing program and specify the parameters that are used to process the input file and create the output file, collect the resources, and generate the index data.
-See "Specifying parameters to OnDemand" on page 168 for information about creating the application parameters.
-Figure 12 on page 171 and Figure 13 on page 172 show examples of the Indexing Information page. - 6.
+For example, on the View Information page in applications, you specify the type of data that will be stored in OnDemand, that is, the output from the Xenos transform (AFP, Metacode, or PDF); on the Indexing Information page, you must specify Xenos as the indexing program and specify the parameters that are used to process the input file and create the output file, collect the resources, and generate the index data.
+See "Specifying parameters to OnDemand" on page 110 for information about creating the application parameters.
+Figure 11 on page 113 and Figure 12 on page 114 show examples of the Indexing Information page. - 6.
 The ARSLOAD program stores the index data into the database and loads the documents and resources on storage volumes. - 7.
 The Index Data is loaded into the database. - 8.
 The Documents are loaded on to storage volumes. - 9.
-The Resources (Metacode output only) are loaded on to storage volumes.
+The Resources are loaded on to storage volumes.

-Chapter 37.
+Chapter 28.
 Scenarios for using Xenos